epcpower/pm/README.md

 ![Parameter Manager screenshot](/screenshot.png?raw=true)

+## Running From Binary

+### Windows

+- Download artifact from the [build history on AppVeyor](https://ci.appveyor.com/project/KyleAltendorf/pm/history)
+- Extract contents of the `.zip` file
+- Run `epcpm.exe`

+A sample project is available in `epcpm/tests/`

 ## Running From Source

 Instructions are for Python 3.6 but they should work with slight tweaks with 3.5.